SLV.Bali Peer Mentor Handbook

 + Financial Benefits

-Due to the extra responsibilities of being a Coordinator, we do reimburse up to £320 of the your placement fees as a “thank you” for all of your hard work.
-To work out the total reimbursement we will reimburse Coordinators £40 per week (or equivalent currency), following a four-week trial period, for each successful week in the role.
-Providing Coordinators are promoted into the role and have completed their volunteer agreement in full, payment will be issued in the final week of placement.
+Due to the extra responsibilities of being a Peer Mentor, we do reimburse up to £320 of the your placement fees as a “thank you” for all of your hard work.
+To work out the total reimbursement we will reimburse Peer Mentor £40 per week (or equivalent currency), following a four-week trial period, for each successful week in the role.
+Providing Peer Mentors are promoted into the role and have completed their volunteer agreement in full, payment will be issued in the final week of placement.

-Coordinators must complete the duration of their volunteer agreement (usually 12 weeks in country) to be eligible for any reimbursement associated with the Coordinator role.
+Peer Mentors must complete the duration of their volunteer agreement (usually 12 weeks in country) to be eligible for any reimbursement associated with the Peer Mentor role.

 + What can you Expect From SLV.Global?